 Build Quality and Design: Sturdy, sleek black, 21.6 lbs, 15x17x6

-Build Quality and Design: Robust build, sleek black design
+Build Quality and Design: sturdy, well-crafted design

 Phono Input: Yes